 Add as new subsection (b) to 727.105:

-The assignee (i) may rely on any and all outstanding court orders, judgments, decrees and rules of law, and shall not be liable to anyone for his or her own good faith compliance with any such order, judgment, decree or rule of law; (ii) may rely on, and shall be protected in any action upon, any resolution, certificate, statement, opinion, report, notice, consent, or other document believed by the assignee to be genuine and to have been signed or presented by the proper parties; (iii) shall not be liable to anyone for his or her good faith compliance with the assignee’s duties and responsibilities as an assignee; and (iv) shall not be liable to anyone for his or her acts or omissions, except upon a finding by the court presiding over the assignment proceeding under this chapter that such acts or omissions were outside the scope of the assignee’s duties or were grossly negligent or constitute malfeasance.
+The assignee (i) may rely on any and all outstanding court orders, judgments, decrees and rules of law, and shall not be personally liable to anyone for his or her own good faith compliance with any such order, judgment, decree or rule of law; (ii) may rely on, and shall be protected in any action upon, any resolution, certificate, statement, opinion, report, notice, consent, or other document believed by the assignee to be genuine and to have been signed or presented by the proper parties; (iii) shall not be personally liable to anyone for his or her good faith compliance with the assignee’s duties and responsibilities as an assignee; and (iv) shall not be personally liable to anyone for his or her acts or omissions, except upon a finding by the court presiding over the assignment proceeding under this chapter that such acts or omissions were outside the scope of the assignee’s duties or were grossly negligent or constitute malfeasance.
 Except for matters set forth in subsection (iv) of the preceding sentence, persons dealing with the assignee shall only look to the assignment estate assets and any bond posted by the assignee to satisfy any liability, and the assignee shall not have any personal liability to satisfy any such obligation.
 Any creditor or party in interest seeking to assert a claim against the assignee under subsection (iv) of this paragraph must first obtain leave of the court presiding over the assignment proceeding, based upon a finding that the alleged acts or omissions were outside the scope of their duties and responsibilities or were grossly negligent or constitute malfeasance.
-Any such claim against the assignee, as well as any claim against agents of the assignee assisting in the administration of the assignment estate (including professionals retained by the assignee) must be asserted prior to the discharge of the assignee under section 727.116 of this chapter, at which point any and all such claims are deemed released and forever barred.
+Any claim against the assignee, as well as any claim against agents of the assignee assisting in the administration of the assignment estate (including professionals retained by the assignee) must be asserted prior to the discharge of the assignee under section 727.116 of this chapter to the extent the claim is accrued and predicated upon facts known or reasonably should have been known at the time of the discharge, at which point any and all such claims are deemed released and forever barred.
 Nothing in this section alters or limits any other immunity otherwise held by the Assignee, or its agents and professionals assisting the Assignee in the administration of the estate.

 APPENDIX D: Proposed Amendment to § 727.106